 The Marine Expeditionary Unit remains our crown jewel, and the Navy's Amphibious Warfare Ships and surface connectors are key enablers in campaigning, crisis response, and contingency response.
 Our MEUs remain in high demand by Combatant Commanders, Allies, and partners alike; our MEUs respond to crises all over the globe and prevent crises from turning into a larger conflict.
 Amphibious Warfare Ships enable our global, persistent presence - that presence has been the guarantor of peace and worldwide prosperity for the better part of the last century.
 No platform or unit is capable of a more diverse set of missions from the low-end to the high-end of military operations.
 No other unit is purposebuilt for campaigning and deterring maritime gray-zone operations.
 No other part of the fleet is purposebuilt to satisfy the naval presence mission.
-Bottom line, Amphibious Warfare Ships with Allies and partners across all domains while being capable of rapidly transitioning to crisis or conflict.
+Bottom line, Amphibious Warfare Ships with embarked Marines are the only tool in the U.S. arsenal that can strengthen our relationships with Allies and partners across all domains while being capable of rapidly transitioning to crisis or conflict.
 As an assurance for Allies and partners, the Navy and Marine Corps ARG/MEU team has no equal and is a primary source of strategic advantage.